shua-chen/academicRAG/academicrag_webui/README.md

 2.  **Install Dependencies:**

-    In the `lightrag_webui` directory, run the following command to install project dependencies:
+    In the `academicrag_webui` directory, run the following command to install project dependencies:

     ```bash
     bun install --frozen-lockfile